Leweyse/habla/README.md

-# HABLA
+# PRATEN
-"Habla" is a web application that aims to be a study tool that adapts to any personality.
+"Praten" is a web application that aims to be a study tool that adapts to any personality.

 ## TECHNOLOGIES USED
 * HTML